marco-cordeiro/Tiny.ServiceBus/README.md

 # Tiny.ServiceBus
-Tiny service bus using an ActionBlock
+Playing with an ActionBlock to build a tiny in memory service bus

+With simple example